pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 1. Follow the marker on the screen with your eyes.
 Try to keep your head still during calibration.
 1. The calibration window will close when calibration is complete.

-In the `Advanced` sub-menu you can set the `sample duration` -- the number of frames to sample the eye and marker position.
+In the `Advanced` sub-menu you can set the `sample duration` - the number of frames to sample the eye and marker position.
 You can also set parameters that are used to debug and detect the circular marker on the screen.

 #### Manual Marker Calibration

 This method is done with an operator and a subject.
 It is suited for midrange distances and can accommodate a wide field of view.
 The operator will use a printed calibration marker like the one shown in the video.
-[Download Pupil Labs Calibration Marker v0.4 to print](/images/pupil-capture/calibration-markers/v0.4_markers/v0.4_marker.v12.pdf) or display on smartphone/tablet screen.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/clb-man.mp4" type="video/mp4">